 Stop it, Addy.
-That’s not why he’s seeing you.
+This isn’t why he’s seeing you.

-I take a deep breath and open the door just as Kathy lets a tall man with reddish-blond hair into the back office.
-The staff stops to stare at him as he walks toward my office.
+I take a deep breath and open the door just as Kathy lets a tall man with reddish blond hair into the back office.
+The staff stop whatever they’re doing to stare at him as he walks toward my office.
 He’s more handsome than I remember him, with his hazel-green eyes and that devilish smile.
 Stubble lines his wide jaw.

 “No, you’re not.”

-“Yet you got them now,” I say.
-How pathetic is that answer?
+I stare at him, unable to believe what I’m hearing.
 He just found my text messages a year after I sent them?
-How lame is that?
+How is that even possible?

-“So, what did you need to tell me that was so important?” he asks, his deep voice breaking through my thoughts.
+“So, what did you need to tell me that was so important?” he asks, breaking through my thoughts.

-“You told me your name that night.
-Your full name.
-I don’t think you realized it but I remembered.
+“You told me your name.
 You also told me what you did for a living.”

 He nods.
 “You told me you specialized in nephrology and so I looked you up.
 There aren’t many nephrologists named Addison Rowe so it wasn’t too hard to find you.”